 How Much is TOO MUCH?
 Winning at Screen Time

-As a teenager, my favorite way to spend the summer was with a steady diet of microwaved ramen noodles, Matlock reruns and a stack of Jane Austen novels.
+As a teenager, my favorite way to spend the summer was with a steady diet of microwaved ramen noodles, Matlock reruns, and a stack of Jane Austen novels.
 My parents worried that I didn’t get out enough, that I didn’t have enough friends, and somewhere in there maybe they worried that I watched too much television.
-Of course no one called it “screen time” back then.
+Of course, no one called it “screen time” back then.

-Since those late nineties summers, the mild anxiety parents once had about “too much television” has shifted from a generic concern about sedentary habits to scientifically-backed fears over “screen-time limits”.
-But how much is too much and why?
+Since those late nineties summers, the mild anxiety parents once had about “too much television” has shifted from a generic concern about sedentary habits to scientifically backed fears over “screen-time limits”.

 According to the American Academy of Child & Adolescent Psychiatry in February 2020 “children ages 8-12 in the United States spend 4-6 hours a day watching or using screens, and teens spend up to 9 hours.”